Learn About Cryptogenic Organizing Pneumonia

 What Causes COP?

-The condition is called “cryptogenic” because in most cases, the cause is unknown.
-Doctors believe that there are many possible causes including radiation therapy, exposure to certain chemicals, exposure to birds, post respiratory infections, as a side-effect of organ transplantation or as a side effect from taking certain medications.
-COP has also been associated with lung abscesses, lung cancer and lymphoma.
+There are many possible causes for OP including autoimmune diseases, radiation therapy, exposure to certain chemicals, exposure to birds, post respiratory infections, as a side-effect of organ transplantation or as a side effect from taking certain medications.
+OP has also been associated with lung abscesses, lung cancer and lymphoma.

 Who Is at Risk?

-Men and women are equally affected and the average age of someone diagnosed with COP is between 50 to 60 years old.
+Men and women are both affected and the average age of someone diagnosed with COP is between 50 to 60 years old.
 Inflammatory diseases such as lupus, rheumatoid arthritis and scleroderma can increase someone’s risk of developing COP.
-A condition similar to COP may occur as a side effect of certain medications.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.